 I remember this true story because it made such an impact on my life when I was 10.
-But, if I had been an adult at the time, I think the way I retold the same event would be very different then I have told in on my post.
+But, if I had been an adult at the time, I think the way I retold the same event would be very different than I have told in my post.

 While my reactions at the time may seem immature, retelling my version woke me up to the fact that John Robert Stevens had a master plan of how he was going to subtly brainwash the congregations to submit to his vision of the Kingdom of God for his future cult.

 This was only the beginning of how a nice Christian church was brainwashed to accept the invasion of occult ideas.